The commentary of former CBS Evening News anchorman Walter Cronkite defined issues and events in America for almost two decades.

 He was hardly ever inactive.
 His New Years Eve hosting of PBS’s broadcast of the Vienna Philharmonic became as much a tradition as the dropping of the ball in Times Square.
 He also hosted PBS documentaries on health, old age and poor children.
 In l993 he signed a contract with the Discovery and Learning Channel to do 36 documentaries in three years.

-In addition, his name became virtually synonymous with the position of news anchor worldwide.
+In addition, his name became virtually synonymous with the news anchor position worldwide.
 Swedish anchors are known as Kronkiters, while in Holland they are Cronkiters.

 In June 2009 Cronkite was reported to be terminally ill.
 He died on 17 July 2009 at his home in New York City, at the age of 92.
 He is believed to have died from cerebrovascular disease.